ejhigson/nestcheck/docs/index.rst

 Contributions
 -------------

 Contributions are welcome!

-Please try to make sure the tests pass before issuing a pull request, and use `numpy-style docstrings <http://www.sphinx-doc.org/en/master/ext/example_numpy.html>`_.
+Please try to make sure the tests pass before issuing a pull request, and use numpy-style docstrings (see `here <http://www.sphinx-doc.org/en/master/ext/example_numpy.html>`_ for an example).

 If you have any questions or suggestions please get in touch (e.higson@mrao.cam.ac.uk).

 Authors & License